Appdynamics/Events_Service_Custom_Schema/README.md

 * Measure the perform of a POST/GET request to an arbitary URL
 * Post metrics to the custom schema

-# Create a Customm Schema
+# Create a Custom Schema

 The Python script should be used to create and delete custom schems from the command line: